 |Most of the digital marketing channels are pretty cost-effective.||Traditional marketing is generally an expensive way of marketing your business, depending on how big your target audience is.|

 |It is easier to measure the effectiveness of your marketing campaigns.
 For instance, you can analyze how many people purchased your product through a specific Google ad,||In traditional marketing, it is simply next-to-impossible to evaluate how good your TV or newspaper ad campaign was.|

 Traditional marketing literally has so many types, but here are some of the most common.

 As the name suggests, outdoor marketing is a marketing type where brands meet customers out of their homes, and it has been a common marketing practice for decades.
-Outdoor marketing is not only common in local businesses, but global brands such as Netflix, Coca-Cola, Pepsi, Facebook, KFC, McDonald’s’, Amazon, etc., spend huge amounts on outdoor marketing.
+The outdoor advertising campaign is not only common in local businesses, but global brands such as Netflix, Coca-Cola, Pepsi, Facebook, KFC, McDonald’s’, Amazon, etc., spend huge amounts on outdoor marketing.